alexdicianu/redis_toolkit/README.md

 Please enter the redis-cli string for the Redis server you wish to monitor: redis-cli -h ... -p ...
 ```

-Once the dump is done. you can run the report.
+Once the dump is done, you can run the report.
 You'll have to give it a name which will be used for storing the report locally in `report/app/data/NAME.memoy.gob`.
 This is useful in case you want to see it again at a later time or if you want to play with the various filtering options - you won't need to regenerate the report again.

 ```
 $ ./redis-toolkit report -type memory -name NAME